Mr. T. Holbrooke Jones

 The two main themes of KS4 are both centred around personal development and understanding.
 In Yr10 the focus is on the individual student and what makes them them with the ’Who are You?’ project.
 This then transitions into an environment based projects that asks the students to engage with the world around them in the ‘Edge of Town’ project.
 These coursework projects develop independent idea development skills and enhanced material handling, forming each students portfolio of sustained focus for Component 1.
 The second component, Component 2, is the externally set exam, which has to start in January of Yr11.
 For this, each student has to choose one of eight possible starting themes, develop personal ideas, supported by research and produce a sustained, personal outcome under controlled conditions that concludes this component.

-Students have the opportunity to work across the Faculties extensive facilities, which include specialist Art & Design teaching rooms, an A Level studio area, a dedicated Textiles room and printing area.
-A dedicated IT room and laser cutter.
-Students at A Level regular use the two large darkrooms that we offer in Photography.
+Students have the opportunity to work across the Faculty’s extensive facilities, which include specialist Art & Design teaching rooms, an A Level studio area, a dedicated Textiles room and printing area.
+We also have a dedicated IT room and laser cutter.
+Students at A Level have regular use of the two large darkrooms that we offer in Photography.

 Yr9- Art & Craft Club every fortnight.

 Yr10 & 11- GCSE intervention and catch-up sessions every week.

 The A Level working space is available for students to work in until 5pm everyday.